ToscDom/Cross-Selling-Insurance-Prediction/README.md

 📊 Conclusion

-This project will empower AssurePredict to leverage machine learning for efficient and targeted cross-selling opportunities.
+This project will empower to leverage machine learning for efficient and targeted cross-selling opportunities.
 By adopting a data-driven approach to customer response prediction, the company can increase sales while improving customer satisfaction through more relevant and personalized offers.

-⚠ Key Considerations

-Pay attention to class distribution.
-If the dataset is imbalanced, consider:

-Penalizing the majority class using class_weight adjustments.

-Applying oversampling or undersampling techniques to balance the dataset.